 African All Stars Transfer News & Rumours: Premier League giants chasing Senegal's Sarr

+African All Stars Transfer News & Rumours: Premier League giants chasing Senegal's Pape Matar Sarr

 Burnley make £13.5m offer for Cornet